cryostatio/cryostat-operator/docs/config.md

         memory: 512Mi
 ```
 This example sets CPU and memory requests and limits for each container, but you may choose to define any combination of requests and limits that suits your use case.

+Note that if you define limits lower than the default requests, the resource requests will be set to the value of your provided limits.

 ### Network Options
 When running on Kubernetes, the operator requires Ingress configurations for each of its services to make them available outside of the cluster.
 For a `Cryostat` object named `x`, the following Ingress configurations must be specified within the `spec.networkOptions` property: